-We finally comment that the spin model Hamiltonian in Eq.~\eqref{eq:Hamil1Dspin} is non-Hermitian but PT-symmetric if the $R$-matrix is not Hermitian, as is the case for the $R$-matrix in Ex.~\ref{ex:1m1}~(while other $R$-matrices in Tab.~\ref{tab:Hilbert_series} are Hermitian, leading to Hermitian spin models).
-We leave here as an open question if the parastatistics in Ex.~\ref{ex:1m1} is realizable in a Hermitian spin model.
-Alternatively, since PT-symmetric Hamiltonians can still lead to unitary quantum physics~\cite{Bender_2007}, it is interesting to conceive an experimental platform that realizes the non-Hermitian Hamiltonian in Eq.~\eqref{eq:Hamil1Dspin} for the $R$-matrix in Ex.~\ref{ex:1m1}.
+\textit{Note added:} more than a year after the initial submission of this paper, we became aware of a related work~\cite{Dakic2024reconstructionof} that appeared on arXiv two months before our work.
+Ref.~\cite{Dakic2024reconstructionof} also predicted a new family of identical particles with exotic exclusion statistics~(termed ``transtatistics'' there), including ones with the same partition function as our Ex.~\ref{ex:1m} and \ref{ex:1m1}.
+Ref.~\cite{Dakic2024reconstructionof} achieved this using a very different approach, based on a set of axioms motivated by quantum information theory.
+In particular, the second quantization formulation of the parastatistics based on the $R$-matrix CRs and all its quantum spin model realizations in our work are new and original.

-\acknowledgments We thank Alexei Kitaev, J.~Ignacio Cirac, Kevin Slagle, Andrew Long, Mustafa Amin, and Paul Fendley for discussions.
-We acknowledge support from the Robert A. Welch Foundation~(C-1872), the National Science Foundation~(PHY-1848304), the Office of Naval Research (N00014-20-1-2695), and the W. F. Keck Foundation~(Grant No. 995764).
+\acknowledgments We thank Alexei Kitaev, J.~Ignacio Cirac, Kevin Slagle, Andrew Long, Mustafa Amin, Alexander Hahn, and Paul Fendley for discussions.
+We acknowledge support from the Robert A. Welch Foundation~(C-1872), the National Science Foundation~(PHY-1848304), the Office of Naval Research (N00014-20-1-2695), and the W. M. Keck Foundation~(Grant No. 995764).
 K.H.'s contribution benefited from discussions at the Aspen Center for Physics, supported by the National Science Foundation grant PHY1066293, and the KITP, which was supported in part by the National Science Foundation under Grant No. NSF PHY1748958.
 ZW is supported by the Munich Quantum Valley~(MQV), which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.

 \twocolumngrid